jsiek/correct_compilers/README.md

 ## The LIf Language (If + Booleans + Let + Integers)

-The main correctness theorem for LVar is in
+The main correctness theorem for LIf is in

     LIf2Correct.agda